Johnson and Wales (Downtown / Washington Park)

 Rowdiness, public drunkenness, disorderly conduct, and people partying outside with loud music or other noise is inconsistent with the university’s behavioral expectations.

 Johnson & Wales University Campus Safety & Security will respond to complaints from neighbors and others when behavior occurs off-campus that is inconsistent with the behavioral expectations of the university, and students will be subject to the University’s Conduct Review Process and resulting sanctions when a violation of the Student Code of Conduct occurs.
-The university may find student tenants of an off-campus residence responsible for a violation of the Good Neighbor Policy that occurs at their address, regardless of their presence at the time of the incident.

 The following are some examples of the behavioral expectations of the university with regard to off-campus living: